google/filament/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+If applicable, copy logs from your console here.
+Please *do not* use screenshots of logs, copy them as text.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - GPU: [e.g. NVIDIA GTX 1080]